mohammedrateb/mohammedrateb/README.md

 🎯 About Me

-Software Engineering , Backend Developer specializing in **.NET** with a focus on building scalable, efficient APIs and robust database solutions.
-Passionate about clean code, system design, and solving complex problems.
+I build backend applications using .NET, focusing on APIs, databases, and clean maintainable code.
+Passionate about problem solving and continuously improving my development skills.

 ---